Katie Maloney Husband: How The ‘Pump Rules’ Stars Are Doing After Getting Married

 “U make $ busting ur ass as a waitress hey i bust my ass working but i don’t treat ppl like cuz im jelly.
 So then it’s a crush.
 I get it lala is beautiful.
 FYI Katie u are such a bully the way u treat scheanna,” another person replied, something that Katie ignored but she later addressed people’s looks, saying that being beautiful doesn’t mean anything to her.

 Of course, there have been discussions about fat-shaming on this season of Vanderpump Rules, as Lala has gone after Katie’s body.
-While she was planning her wedding, Maloney gained some weight and it seemed to be an easy target for Lala to attack.
+While she was planning her wedding, Maloney gained some weight, and it seemed to be an easy target for Lala to attack.
 But Katie reveals that she doesn’t really care about people’s bodies or weight.

 “It really doesn’t matter to me what people look like or what the weight is.
 I’m not a shallow bitch with the personality of a carrot,” Katie Maloney revealed on Twitter, to which one person called her out on her marriage, hinting that she isn’t really happy with Tom Schwartz, as the two of them almost didn’t get married.